diegomarquez/game-builder/README.md

 - Text

 - When creating the component pools, infer the amounts from the configurations on the game object pool

+- Extensions 2
+    * TimerFactory extension, pause and resume all timeout when pausing the game ( No Demo )
+    * Keyboard extension, block keyboard keys when pausing the game ( No Demo )

 - Figure out how to use r.js